Adams College Transition Work

 A major part of Psychology is research.
 Research can take many forms from laboratory experiments to interviews.
 Understanding the basis of scientific enquiry is essential in Psychology, as is the statistical analysis of research and ethical considerations.
 The following clip introduces some of these aspects:

 (The Psychology Crash Course videos are excellent – many relate to topics you will cover during the course, so it would be advisable to watch a selection)

 There is no right answer in Psychology, but much research, theory and debate.
 Explanations of human behaviour generally relate to the four different approaches that you will study in Year 1 – Social, Cognitive, Learning and Biological, so familiarise yourself with these differing perspectives.
-Year 2 focuses on applying your knowledge to Clinical and Criminological Psychology and full details of the course, including sample assessment material can be found on the Pearson website below – take some time to read through the specification, conduct independent research on some of the topics and familiarise yourself with the A Level sample assessment material, located under the ‘course materials’ tab:
+Year 2 focuses on applying your knowledge to Clinical and Criminological Psychology and full details of the course, including sample assessment material can be found on the Pearson website below – take some time to read through the various documents, including:

 A large part of the course will consist of understanding and evaluating concepts, theories and aspects of research.
 It is important to always question the reliability and validity of theory and research.
-Your final task is to conduct your own independent research on these terms, familiarise yourself with the concepts of reliability and validity and consider how they are used within Psychology.
+Conduct your own independent research and familiarise yourself with the concepts of generalisability, reliability, validity, objectivity, subjectivity and credibility, considering how they are used within Psychology.